- ASD evaluations

-1. What is an ASD Cryptographic Evaluation and why is it required?
+1. What is a DSD Cryptographic Evaluation and why is it required?

-An ASD Cryptographic Evaluation is an unconstrained search and test for cryptographic vulnerabilities.
-The Australian Signals Directorate (ASD, formerly DSD) performs this search so Australian and New Zealand government agencies can rely on the strength and quality of the cryptographic security they use to protect official information and systems.
+A DSD Cryptographic Evaluation (DCE) is an unconstrained search and test for cryptographic vulnerabilities.
+The Australian Signals Directorate (ASD) performs this search so Australian and New Zealand government agencies can rely on the strength and quality of the cryptographic security they use to protect official information and systems.

-The result of an ASD Cryptographic Evaluation is a published consumer guide on the Evaluated Product List (EPL) that provides guidance to Australian government agencies on the security classification of information that can be stored or transmitted in accordance with the Information Security Manual (ISM).
+The result of a DCE is a published consumer guide on the Evaluated Product List (EPL) that provides guidance to Australian government agencies on the security classification of information that can be stored or transmitted in accordance with the Information Security Manual (ISM).

-In Australia, ICT security products may be evaluated for use by Australian government agencies through the Australasian Information Security Evaluation Program (AISEP), ASD High Assurance evaluation program or a discrete ASD evaluation.
+In Australia, ICT security products may be evaluated for use by Australian government agencies through the Australasian Information Security Evaluation Program (AISEP), DSD High Assurance evaluation program or a discrete DSD evaluation.

 - an ICT security product enters the AISEP containing cryptographic functionality in the Target of Evaluation (TOE), and an Australian government agency will rely on this cryptographic functionality for reducing the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information or higher; or

 - an Australian government agency selects a product on the EPL that is not AISEP-evaluated (including products from the Common Criteria Portal) and the ICT security product contains cryptographic functionality that will be used to reduce the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information.

 Examples of where a DCE would and would not be required on a product containing cryptography are: